-Several Lynchburg College alumni are among the best school teachers in Central Virginia, according to Lynchburg Living Magazine.
+Several University of Lynchburg alumni are among the best school teachers in Central Virginia, according to Lynchburg Living Magazine.
 The magazine published its Top Teachers feature on March 1.
 A panel of judges selected 25 excellent teachers from among those nominated by members of the community.
-Three Lynchburg graduates, and one current master’s degree student, were […]
+Three Lynchburg graduates, and one current master’s degree student, […]

 Dr. Gilman W. Whiting will present “The Urgency of Now: Theorizing Education Frameworks in Action” Thursday, March 15, at 7 p.m. in Memorial Ballroom.
 He is an internationally recognized expert on education and the founder of the Scholar Identity Model, which helps communities re-conceptualize their approaches to helping young black students achieve goals in the classroom.